gohugoio/hugo/content/en/getting-started/quick-start.md

 **Navigate to your new site at [http://localhost:1313/](http://localhost:1313/).**

-Feel free to edit or add new content and simply refresh in browser to see changes quickly (You might need to force refresh in webbrowser, something like Ctrl-R usually works).
+Feel free to edit or add new content and simply refresh in browser to see changes quickly.
+(You might need to force refresh your web browser, something like Ctrl-R usually works.)

 ## Step 6: Customize the Theme